-This month, we’re throwing the tenant spotlight on Dataknead Ltd, a Hope Street Xchange tech company led by Julius Onyancha.
+This month, we’re throwing the tenant spotlight on Dataknead Ltd, a Hope Street Xchange tech company #StartedatSunderland by University of Sunderland Alumnus, Julius Onyancha.

 A cutting-edge start-up which seeks to empower organisations with IT solutions, Dataknead was founded on a simple but persistent observation that while data is everywhere, organisations are struggling to translate that into meaningful decisions.

-The origins of the business lie at the intersection of analytics practice and ever-present problems with data, where stakeholders are overwhelmed by dashboards, disconnected metrics, and reports that describe performance but rarely improve it.
+The origins of the business were borne out of Julius’s PhD research and lie at the intersection of analytics practice and ever-present problems with data, where stakeholders are overwhelmed by dashboards, disconnected metrics, and reports that describe performance but rarely improve it.
+On completion of his PhD in Computer Science at the University, Julius began to consider how he could commercialise his research, leading him to start the business in 2019.

 “My background in data with a focus on behavioural analytics shaped the idea of ‘kneading’ data and refining it until it reveals meaningful, decision-ready insight,” Julius says.
 “Our focus has been on helping organisations move from fragmented reporting to structured, value-driven analytics.”